 Honestly, if you want to update old jewelry, the options are endless.
-Let's review a few examples of old wedding ring redesign-- that is, ideas of old wedding rings.
+Let's review a few examples of old wedding ring redesign — that is, ideas for what to do with old wedding rings.

 The rings to the left were passed down through two families.
 From them, we created monogrammed cufflinks made from old family worn at a new wedding.
 Symbolically, the family's old wedding rings became a talismanic piece to represent continuity from old generations to the next.

 Jewelry redesign, before and after, can be infinitely imagined!

 We could have just as easily converted the rings into a necklace, using the round disk as the basis and adding new designs.